 Note: wings are only OK to order if you can get them grilled instead of breaded and without any sauce; you may want to avoid them completely if you can’t guarantee that they won’t be covered in sauce and fried:

 - Traditional wings (no sauce; make sure they aren’t breaded)

 - Street tacos (order these without the ranch dressing and tortillas)

 Order all burgers and sandwiches without the bun and any sauce that comes on it; ask for a side salad made with oil and vinegar dressing in place of fries:

 - Big jack daddy burger (no honey BBQ sauce)

-- Buffalo blue burger (no blue cheese dressing or medium sauce; blue cheese crumbles are OK)
+- Buffalo bleu burger (no blue cheese dressing or medium sauce; blue cheese crumbles are OK)

 - Cheeseburger (go with hard cheese instead of queso)

 - Boston lager burger (order without beer-braised mushrooms and garlic-mustard sauce in case it contains sugar)